 Established in 1993, the New South Wales Government Radio Network provides a mobile radio communications platform for agencies and authorities.
-In 2013, BAI Communications (BAI) took over the network's operations and has delivered major improvements in network availability - exceeding availability targets for over 36 months.
+In 2013, BAI Communications (BAI) took over the network's operations and has delivered major improvements in network availability - 100% for the last two months of 2017.